 Deficit overcome: 22 points

-This contest probably hurt the Terrapins more because it was for a berth in the 2001 National Championship game.
-The 95-84 victory in the Final Four, set the stage for Duke to face off against an extremely formidable Arizona team.
-In the end, it was all Duke, who would go on to cut down the nets after defeating the Wildcats 82-72.
+This contest probably hurt the Terrapins more because it was for a berth in the 2001 national championship game.
+The 95-84 victory in the Final Four set the stage for Duke to face off against an extremely formidable Arizona team.
+In the end, it was all Duke, who cut down the nets after defeating the Wildcats 82-72.

 1. BYU 78, Iona 72